Repelling enemy counterattacks, Ukrainian losses: situation in Kursk Region

 Ukraine’s losses

-- Over the past day, the enemy lost more than 260 servicemen, 16 armored vehicles, including two tanks, an infantry fighting vehicle and 13 armored fighting vehicles, six field artillery guns, 4 other motor vehicles, as well as two electronic warfare stations.
+- Over the day, the enemy lost up to 280 servicemen, 9 armored vehicles, including a tank, an infantry fighting vehicle, a US-made M113 armored personnel carrier and six armored fighting vehicles, as well as two artillery pieces, 2 vehicles and an electronic warfare system.
+Eight Ukrainian servicemen surrendered as prisoners of war.

-- Since the beginning of hostilities in Russia’s borderline region, Ukraine’s losses have amounted to around 25,420 servicemen, 169 tanks, 84 infantry fighting vehicles, 103 armored personnel carriers, as well as 977 armored combat vehicles, 664 other motor vehicles, 216 pieces of artillery, 38 multiple rocket launchers, including nine HIMARS and six US-made MLRS.
+- Since the beginning of hostilities in the Kursk Region, Kiev has lost over 26,222 servicemen, 176 tanks, 93 infantry fighting vehicles, 104 armored personnel carriers, 995 armored combat vehicles, 683 vehicles, 226 artillery pieces, 38 multiple rocket launchers, including nine HIMARS and six US-made MLRS, nine anti-aircraft missile launchers, five transport and loading vehicles, 56 radar stations, eleven counter-battery radars, three air defense radars, 22 pieces of engineering and other equipment, including 13 counter-obstacle vehicles and one UR-77 mine-clearing vehicle, as well as three armored repair and recovery vehicles.